This Gallery Asked Artists to Submit Work Inspired by Roger Ailes and Fox News

 Let’s call it a reluctant memorial.

 “Post-election politics and media have been on all of our minds,” co-curator RJ Supa told the Cut about the idea behind the exhibit.
 “Between the firing of Bill O’Reilly and the death of Roger Ailes, it almost felt hopeful, like we could emerge from this on the other side.”
-The pair invited 17 different artists to submit work inspired by the story of Ailes and Fox News in American media.
+The gallery invited 17 different artists to submit work inspired by the story of Ailes and Fox News in American media.

 Instead of a traditional press release, the curators announced their show by sending out the full text of an op-ed Monica Lewinsky wrote for the New York Times following the news of Ailes’s death in May.
 “I thought it was amazing,” Supa said of the op-ed.
 “I have lots of respect for her.
 In some ways, sending it out to our mailing list and to our contemporaries in New York felt like it could give it a little bit more life.”